Project Course Practical Application of Mechatronics

 Mark your calendars for the following topics:

-Since experience has shown that students are also interested in the project seminar Automation Technology / Automatic Control in addition to the project seminar Practical Applications of Mechatronics, the group assignment and topic allocation will be done in close coordination with the rmr in case of a shortage of topics.
+Since experience has shown that students are also interested in the project seminar Automatic Control Systems in addition to the project seminar Practical Applications of Mechatronics, the group assignment and topic allocation will be done in close coordination with the ris in case of a shortage of topics.

 Topics